For style leaders and design lovers.

 Video doorbells are a big smart home favorite, letting you not only see who’s at the door (or loitering nearby) at any time via an app, but speak to guests when you’re not around.
 That’s useful both for deterring thieves and telling the delivery guy where to leave a parcel.

-The best video doorbells really come into their own if you have a smart screen, which will show a live feed of the door whenever anyone presses the doorbell.
+The best wireless doorbells really come into their own if you have a smart screen, which will show a live feed of the door whenever anyone presses the doorbell.

 (Note: This is one area where it pays to be brand loyal: if you’ve gone the Google Assistant route, you probably want a Nest Hello doorbell and a Nest Hub to monitor it.
 If you went with Alexa, you’ll want a Ring doorbell and Echo Show.)